 It was impossible to make it through 2012 without hearing about Susan Cain’s new book Quiet.
 In a world that seemed to place more value on the extrovert personality, Cain was keen to highlight the quiet power of the introvert.
 In this article, we will consider how employers can amplify the strengths of the introvert in the workplace.

 A very brief overview of what it means to lean towards introversion

-Tending to enjoy their own company and be more introspective, introverts are people who gather energy and inspiration from being alone.
-Extroverts, on the other hand, are their more gregarious counterparts, and seek out social interaction to feel energized.
+Tending to enjoy their own company and be more introspective, introverts are people who gather energy and inspiration through being alone.
+Extroverts, on the other hand, are their more gregarious counterparts who seek out social interaction to feel energised.